Personal Property Secured Transactions Act

 4. The manner of the debtor's or third party's possession of the mortgaged property and its location.

-5. The means of exercise of mortgage rights and creditor's rights by the mortgagee in the event of the debtor's non-performance of his obligations under the contract.
+5. The means of the exercise of mortgage rights and creditor's rights by the mortgagee in the event of the debtor's non-performance of his obligations under the contract.

-6. A statement that the beneficiary of the insurance shall be the mortgagee if there is insurance,.
+6. A statement that the beneficiary of the insurance shall be the mortgagee if there is insurance.

 7. The date of entering into the mortgage contract.